conduktor/conduktor-docs/docs/platform/guides/self-service.md

 # Getting Started with Self-service

-This document gives an overview of Conduktor's self-service offering with a worked example.
-For all resource references and setup guides, checkout our docs site at [docs.conduktor.io](https://docs.conduktor.io/platform/guides/self-service/).
+This guide gives an overview of Conduktor's self-service offering with a worked example.
+For the full definition of each resource, see [Self-service Resources Reference](/platform/reference/resource-reference/self-service/).

+To follow-along this demo you'll need to clone [the repository](https://github.com/conduktor/self-service-getting-started) hosted on our Github.

 - [Central team's repo](#central-teams-repo)
   - [Applications](#applications)